Cleethorpes railway station: Facilities

-The station is fully staffed, with the ticket office open 06:45-19:30 Mondays to Saturdays and 09:00-19:30 on Sundays.
+The station is fully staffed, with the ticket office open from 06:45-19:30 Mondays to Saturdays and 09:00-19:30 on Sundays.
 A self-service ticket machine is provided on the concourse for use outside these times and for collecting pre-paid tickets.
-There are toilets, a waiting room and refreshment facilities (a public house) also located on the concourse.
+There are toilets, a waiting room and a public house also located on the concourse.
 Customer help points, timetable posters and CIS displays are located on both the concourse and each platform.
 All platforms have step-free access.

-The station has the PlusBus scheme where train and bus tickets can be bought together at a saving, it is in the same area as Grimsby Docks, New Clee and Grimsby stations.
+The station has the PlusBus scheme where train and bus tickets can be bought together at saving, it is in the same area as Grimsby Town, Grimsby Docks and New Clee stations.